xinwenfu/VChat_GTER_EggHunter/README.md

     	b'\xe9\x30\xff\xff\xff'        # Jump into NOP sled
 	)
 	```
-     * `b'TRUN /.:/'`: We are targeting the **TRUN** buffer as this has the space we need for the tcp-bind shellcode and the infinite-loop code.
+     * `b'GTER /.:/'`: We are targeting the **GTER** buffer as this has the space we need for the tcp-bind shellcode and the infinite-loop code.
      * `SHELL`: The Shellcode is placed in the buffer.
 This can be done anywhere, but placing it at the front allows us to avoid accidentally jumping into it.
      * `b'\x90' * (2003 - (len(SHELL) + 5))`: Create a NOP Sled; we do not want to overshoot the return address, so we need to account for the length of the shellcode, and the 5-byte instruction for the `JMP` we will perform.
      * `b'\xe9\x30\xff\xff\xff'`: This is one of the two `JMP` instructions, this is placed before the return address to prevent us from executing the address as an instruction which may lead to a crashed system state.